 Boom Lake is located in Banff National Park at 1,930 meters above sea level, and close to Kootenay National Park.

 From Banff town, it’s 38 km to the trailhead (or 34 km if you’re coming from Lake Louise).
 Take Trans-Canada Highway heading west (for about 30 km).
-Then take exit (near Castle Junction) left to 93S/Banff-Windermere Highway towards Radium Hot Springs.
+Then take the exit (near Castle Junction) left to 93S/Banff-Windermere Highway towards Radium Hot Springs.

 7 km later, you will see a sign on the right to the Boom Lake day-use area.
 There’s a big parking lot with picnic tables and an outhouse.
 The trailhead is located by the big wooden sign at the far end of the parking lot.